nueverest/vue_flask/readme.md

 # Disadvantage of Serverless
 - Deployment and Update actions require the entire project to be uploaded.
-Even a tiny change such as adding one semi-colon to a file requires the full project to be uploaded.
+Even a tiny change such as adding one character to a file requires the full project to be uploaded.
 Projects take minutes to upload.

 # Technologies Used
 - Vue.js - Frontend Javascript Framework https://vuejs.org/